Help your dog shed unwanted weight and still give him the nutrition he needs.

 - First, talk to your vet to develop a plan for safe weight loss.

 - If your dog currently receives one large meal per day, try dividing it into two or three mini meals.
-Remove any uneaten food 30 minutes after each meal.
 These mini-meals will sustain his appetite longer.
 Instead of treats, give him an extended amount of affection.

 - At your vet’s recommendation, increase his exercise routine to burn more energy.
 Play fetch with a new toy, or go for an extra-long walk after work.
 However, don't push too hard at first.
 Just like people, dogs need time to get used to a new exercise routine.

 - Get the entire family on board.
-Explain how treats are harmful, and ask for everyone’s cooperation.
+Explain how treats can contribute to weight gain, and ask for everyone’s cooperation.